CesiumGS/3d-tiles/specification/README.md

 ## Introduction

 3D Tiles is designed for streaming and rendering massive 3D geospatial content such as Photogrammetry, 3D Buildings, BIM/CAD, Instanced Features, and Point Clouds.
-It defines a format for describing a hierarchical data structure and a set of tile formats which deliver renderable 3D content.
+It defines a hierarchical data structure and a set of tile formats which deliver renderable 3D content.
 3D Tiles does not define explicit rules for visualization of the content; a client may visualize 3D Tiles data however it sees fit.

 In 3D Tiles, a _tileset_ is a set of _tiles_ organized in a spatial data structure, the _tree_.
-A tileset is described by at least one tileset JSON file containing tileset metadata and a tree of tile objects, each of which may reference renderable 3D content of one of the following formats:
+A tileset is described by at least one tileset JSON file containing tileset metadata and a tree of tile objects, each of which may reference renderable content of one of the following formats:

 Format|Uses
 ---|---